 - In one attempt to explain the Continuity Snarl that is Wonder Girl Donna Troy's backstory, she was cursed by Dark Angel to live out multiple traumatic lives, with her coming back for more suffering after dying in each of them.

-- In the 2019 Future Foundation series, it's revealed that Rikki Barnes is resurrected into a near identical life on a parallel earth every time she dies.
-This is by design of her creator, Franklin Richards, who wants her to be The Constant of each reality he creates, and thus was originally limited to his Counter-Earth creations before the 2015 Secret Wars.
+- In the 2019 Future Foundation series, it's revealed that Rikki Barnes is resurrected into a near-identical life on a parallel earth every time she dies.
+This is by the design of her creator, Franklin Richards, who wants her to be The Constant of each reality he creates, and thus was originally limited to his Counter-Earth creations before the 2015 Secret Wars.
 Since he recreated the entire multiverse, Rikki now has lives that will span them all.

 - In the Gravity Falls Dark Fic All The World's A Toybox, Bill Cipher celebrates his victory in conquering Earth by making the heroes participants in his planet-wide "games."
 In the case of Soos, he ends up being dumped on a seemingly endless road and told that his friends are imprisoned at the other end of it, forcing him to run along the road until something ends up killing him; then he's brought back to life and made to do it all over again.
 Suffice to say, Soos is left decidedly freaked out by this, and is eventually reduced to virtual automaton status in a desperate attempt to ignore the succession of former bodies he keeps tripping over.